QED-92/cyber-security/modules/sql-injections/sql-injections.md

 ## Writing Files

-Being able to write files to a back-end database, may enable an attacker to upload a web shell and gain remote code execution.
-Modern DBMSs disable `file-write` by default.
+Being able to write files to the underlying server via the database may enable an attacker to upload a web shell and gain remote code execution.
+Modern DBMSs typically restrict file read and write operations through privilege checks and configuration options such as `secure_file_priv`.

-On MySQL, three things are required to write files to the back-end database:

-- `FILE` privileges
-- `secure_file_priv` must be disables
-- Write access to the specific location

 In the previous section (Reading Files), user privileges were enumerated and we discovered that our user has `FILE` privileges.

 The next step is checking the `secure_file_priv` variable.
-The different scenarios are:

-- Empty value - can read/write from entire filesystem
-- Specific directory - can read/write from this directory
+The variable may be set to:

-- NULL - cannot read/write from anywhere
+- `NULL` &rarr; no read/write allowed
+- Empty string &rarr; no restriction
+- Directory path &rarr; restricted to that path

 Global variables are stored in the `INFORMATION_SCHEMA` database in a table called `GLOBAL_VARIABLES`.
 This table has two columns called `variable_name` and `variable_value`.